joshua-kairu/pata-data/README.md

 ## Abilities :muscle:

-This app has the superpowers :muscle: to:
+This app has the superpowers to:
 * fetch (some relevant) World Bank datasets about Kenya in JSON form.
 * display those datasets in a scrollable list.
 * and in graph form.

 ## Limitations :worried:

-This app is currently unable :-1: to:
+This app is currently unable to:
 * fetch datasets about another country.

 ## Possible Future Work :fast_forward: